 Growing up, we always had two Christmas trees – a stylized, “decorator” tree in the front window and a “family” tree in the den.
-As an adult, I’ve taken my inherent love of all things Christmas to a whole new level and annually erect a Christmas tree in every room of our house (including the bathroom!).
-In the early days of my marriage, we always purchased real evergreens (the heady smell of pine was delightful, I admit).
+As an adult, I’ve taken my inherent love of all things Christmas to a whole new level and annually erect a Christmas tree in almost every room of our house (sometimes even the bathroom!).
+When my children were small, I always purchased real evergreens (the heady smell of pine was delightful, I admit).
 But these days, I choose an artificial Christmas tree instead.
 Here’s why:

 According to the National Fire Protection Association (NFPA), U.S. fire departments respond to an average 160 home fires that started with Christmas trees each year.
 These fires caused an annual average of 3 deaths, 15 injuries, and $10 million in property damage.

 While flame retardant spray-on coating is available, an overly dry real tree is a significant danger.
 I once purchased a “bargain” cut tree which was trucked from Tennessee up to the East Coast.
 It was so dry by the time I took it down that every single needle fell off as I took down the ornaments.
 (No exaggeration.
 I was actually embarrassed to put it out for recycling, it looked so bad.)